-Contaminants in your drinking water are routinely monitored according to Federal and State regulations.
-The table on the next page shows the results of our monitoring for the period of January 1st to December 31st,2020.
-In the table and elsewhere in this report you will find many terms and abbreviations you might not be familiar with.
+Your drinking water is routinely monitored for contaminants according to Federal and State regulations.
+The table on the next page shows the results of our monitoring for the period of January 1st to December 31st,2022.
+In the table and elsewhere in this report you will find many terms and abbreviations that might not be familiar to you.
 The following definitions are provided to help you better understand these terms: